Loading...

 Article image

-• GPU availability (or at least a beefy CPU)
+• a GPU nearby, or at least a generous CPU budget

 Article image